KashyapBhat/MyPathTowardsDataScience/README.md

 # MyPathTowardsDataScience

-Just a place where I can gather my learnings and keep it safe.
-This might help others who are keen about data science.
+Just a place where I can gather my learnings and keep it safe, This might help others who are keen about data science.
 Will keep all my findings here in this repo.
 It can be good articles, good videos, projects that I will be working on.

 ## My Projects